testuko/SMHPlus-Guide/docs/guide/skinconfig/HairConfig.md

 Here you can change hair related settings for your character.
 In fact, you can change the hair for any Sprite-ID specified in Sprites.xml, if it has hair.

 These settings are located in a new config file.
-Create the new config file at the path: "../Gameplay/[ID's rootPath]/skinConfig/HairConfig.yaml"
+Create the new config file at the path: <br>
+`"../Gameplay/[ID's rootPath]/skinConfig/HairConfig.yaml"`

 Here is a skeleton of that new config file.
 Each of the fields will be explained below.